 Detailed set up instructions can be found starting in section 3, Normal Operation.
-In the minimum installation (no external speakers or other external connections) very little is required to set up the Regatta Jukebox:
+For minimum installation very little is required to set up the Regatta Jukebox: Quick setup on-line at www.regattajukebox.com Note: Before installing your Regatta Jukebox, check the line voltage at the location.
+The voltage should be between 110 and 125 volts.